smfo/whatILearntToday/.NET-C#/projectTypes.md

 Core: crossplatform, runs on mac, windows, linux. not everything needs to be installed on the target computer.
 Supports cloud services and micro services

 Base class library: built in types.
 Array, string manipulation etc. Moving code between different BCL is a problem, as it changes what the app models build on
 .NET Standard: is the common BCL for all .NET implementations (Core, Framework, Xamarin and any future implementations).
-THe code can run on all platforms using the same version of the standard library.
+The code can run on all platforms using the same version of the standard library.

 ### Class library (.NET standard)
 "A project for creating a class library that targets .NET standard"